GenericMappingTools/gmt/doc/rst/source/supplements/meca/psvelo.rst

 .. _-A:

 **-A**\ *parameters*
     Modify vector parameters.
 For vector heads, append vector head *size* [Default is 9p].
-See VECTOR ATTRIBUTES for specifying additional attributes.
+    See `Vector Attributes`_ for specifying additional attributes.

 .. _-B: